bketelsen/drb-personal/README.md

 Start the development server with `pnpm start` - this watches the content directory and reloads on changes.
 Then start the cms proxy with `pnpm cms` in a separate terminal.
 This runs a proxy that saves content edits locally.
 Navigate to `/admin/index.html` to see the content types you can create and modify.

+### Images

+Images are hosted on [Cloudinary](https://www.cloudinary.com).
+A free account should be more than sufficient for general purpose websites, since image transformations are cached by Next.js.

 ## TODO

 - [ ] Page route at the root
+- [ ] MDX enhancements
 - [ ] Nav menu convert to CMS file
 - [ ] RSS
 - [ ] SiteMap
+- [ ] Cue vet for content types
 - [ ] API Endpoints for content
 - [ ] Possibly GraphQL endpoints for content